chmodsss/interviews-study/README.md

-# Assuring the Evolvability of Microservices: Insights into Industry Practices and Challenges

-This repository contains all publicly available artifacts related to a qualitative interview study about the evolvability assurance of Microservices in the German industry.
-We conducted 17 individual interviews with software professionals from 10 companies and talked with them about 14 systems with Microservices characteristics.
-The study took place in October and November, 2018.
+# Understanding the need of voice-assistants in Software development practices

+This repository is created to log all the information related to a qualitative study based on interviews with several software developers to know how a voice-bot assistant serve developers to improve their productivity in Software development environment.
+The study is planned to be conducted at the end of 2021.

 ## Research Objective

 ```
-    Analyze the applied evolvability assurance
-    For the purpose of knowledge generation
-    With respect to common practices and challenges
-    From the viewpoint of software professionals
+    Investigate the feasibility of voice-bots in software development
+    To counteract the effects of cognitive load with respect to context-switching
-    In the context of Microservices in industry
+    From the perspective of software developers
+    To improve their productivity
 ```

 ## Research Questions

-**RQ1:** How do software professionals structure the general evolvability assurance activities for Microservices and for what reasons?

-**RQ2:** What tools, metrics, and patterns do software professionals use for assuring the evolvability of Microservices and with what rationales?

-**RQ3:** How do software professionals perceive the evolution qualities of Microservices as well as their assurance process and what parts are seen as challenging?
+**RQ1:** How does frequent context switching leads to cognitive load for software developers?

+**RQ2:** Do Software developers believe voice-bots will reduce the cognitive load for developers by improving productivity in their day-to-day tasks?

+**RQ3:** How intelligent and trustable should the Voice-bots be developed?

 ## Interview Artifacts and Results